 Wattage: 16W

-This KitchenAid hand mixer is more expensive than most and it only comes with one set of beaters so it’s also less versatile.
+This KitchenAid hand mixer is more expensive than most, and as it only comes with one set of beaters, it’s less versatile.
 Having said that, what it does offer is KitchenAid’s signature style, four colour options to choose from and the freedom of cordless mixing.
-Once charged up, you can use it anywhere, which is great if you have a kitchen island without plug sockets or you like to prep on the dining table.
+Once charged you can use it anywhere, which is great if you have a kitchen island without plug sockets or you like to prep on the dining table.

-It’s got seven speeds to choose from and was effective at whisking egg whites, cream and mixing light and fluffy buttercream icing.
-This KitchenAid mixer is well balanced and doesn’t feel heavy, and despite being quite straight, the handle is comfortable to hold.
-It will perform a quick charge in 10 minutes – if you get caught without any life in the battery – but a full charge takes two hours, so it’s best to plan ahead.
+There are seven speeds to choose from, and in test we thought it was effective at whisking egg whites and cream and mixing light, fluffy buttercream.
+The mixer is also well balanced and doesn’t feel heavy, and despite being quite straight, the handle is comfortable to hold.
+It will perform a quick charge in 10 minutes – if you get caught without any life in the battery – but a full charge takes two hours, so it's best to plan ahead.

 Cuisinart HR badge in high re